chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_yum_repository_attributes.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+.. note:: The following table contains paraphrased descriptions for quick reference.
+See http://linux.die.net/man/5/yum.conf for complete descriptions of these attributes as they exist from the |yum| command line.

 |description resource_attributes_intro|

 .. list-table::